UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Not every member of Corky’s pod was captured along with her.
 Other orcas from her pod, including her mother, were left in the ocean off the coast of British Columbia, where her siblings still visit to this day.

-It’s there that a team of experts has identified an area to build a coastal sanctuary so that Corky and other captive orcas can finally return home to the ocean waters where they belong.
+It’s there that a team of experts has identified an area to build a seaside sanctuary so that Corky and other captive orcas can finally return home to the ocean waters where they belong.

 If released to a sanctuary in these waters, Corky could actually have an opportunity to communicate with her own biological siblings, who traveled with their mother until she passed—an opportunity stolen from Corky.